 For example, during the cooler months, it’s recommended to keep your thermostat set between 68 and 72 degrees.
 So, if the temperature registers at 82 degrees when your system turns back on, it can take about 10 hours to drop down to 72.

 If your unit seems to have an issue when it comes back on, try the age-old fix of turning it off and then back on.
 If you don’t feel comfortable doing this, please give us a call!

 - For your safety, turn off your unit(s) (refer to your owner’s manual)

 - Turn off ALL circuit breakers to your system

 - Don’t forget to turn your unit on too! (refer to owner’s manual)

 - Set your thermostat to cool and set the temperature to at least 5 degrees cooler than the temperature of the room currently

 If you notice your home isn’t getting cooling down, or something doesn’t seem right, give us a call!

-Losing power is a hassle for everyone.
-If anything goes wrong with your heating and air system call O’Brien Service Company!
-We have been serving Wilmington and surrounding areas for the last 40 years!
+Power loss is a hassle for everyone.
+If anything goes wrong with your air conditioning system call O’Brien Service Company!
+We are Wilmington’s local heating and air company.